 I have specialized training in Emotionally Focused Therapy for Couples and in sexual health and sexuality concerns.
 I continue to focus my continuing education efforts on relationship and sexuality concerns.

 I make sure to train in newer, more specific therapies with regularity.
-I continue to train in Somatic Psychotherapies (Sensorimotor Psychotherapy among others).
+I continue to train in Somatic Psychotherapies (Sensorimotor Psychotherapy among others) as well as Accelerated Experiential Dynamic Psychotherapy (AEDP).
 And I am an active member of a long-standing peer supervision group that works to support and enhance the skill and character of the therapist; we are committed to examining our own contributions to the therapeutic process and relationship.

 I hold a Master of Social Work degree from Smith College School for Social Work in Massachusetts and a Bachelor’s of the Arts in English, Speech and Language from Mary Washington College in Virginia (now the University of Mary Washington).